lancenacabuan/Shaliah/README.md

-    child to be born will be called holy, the Son of God."* The **"therefore"** is highlighted by Unitarians to argue that it is by virtue of the miraculous conception (divine causation) that Jesus is God's Son–not because of a pre-existent sonship.
+    child to be born will be called holy, the Son of God."* The **"therefore"** is highlighted by Unitarians to argue that it is by virtue of the miraculous conception (divine causation) that Jesus is God's Son – not because of a pre-existent sonship.
 In other words, **Jesus' origin is in Mary's womb** (albeit divinely caused); he did not literally pre-exist as a person before that.
 This aligns with what is historically called **Socinianism** (from Faustus Socinus,